yosasa/DoubanMovie/README.md

 # DoubanMovie
-A demo single page application for Douban Movie
+A demo single page application of Douban Movie.
+Build with Douban's APIs by bootstrap and Angular.